gobolinux/Documentation/System-Index.md

 Compiled programs in C and C++ typically have a lib/ directory and often also a bin/ directory.

-On GoboLinux, these will be symlinked into /System/Index such as for ping:
+On **GoboLinux**, these will be symlinked into /System/Index such as for ping:

     /System/Index/bin/ping
     /System/Index/lib/libpng.so.3